The oldest public wildflower garden in the United States

 Seed - Cones: The almost stalkless cone is 1-1/2 to 2 inches long (an elongated oval), held in an up-curved position pointing to the tip of the branch, green initially then light brown in color turning gray with age.
 At maturity the cones become ovoid in shape as the scales open.
 Cones mature in 2 years and may persist on the tree after that.
 Some cones open and shed seed soon after cone maturity (non-serotinous) while others are sealed shut by a resin and known to hold seed much longer, only opening and shedding seed with age or via fire (serotinous).
 A protuberance on the outside of the cone scale has a small prickle.
 Trees must be about 5 years old to produce seed.
 Seeds are the smallest of the native pines and have small wings.

 Habitat: Jack Pine does well on acidic, dry and sandy sites, but accepts more moist sites if well drained.
 It develops a tap root.
 It is susceptible to a number of diseases, such as the Sweet Fern Blister Rust (Cronartium comptoniae) which is hosted on the Sweet Fern, which is found in Minnesota's NE quadrant where Jack Pine exists.
 There is also the Jack Pine budworm (Choristoneura pinus) which defoliates trees.
-It is smaller and shorter lived on harsh sandy sites but a 243 year old specimen has been found in the Boundary Waters Canoe Area of MN.
+The tree is smaller and shorter lived on harsh sandy sites but a 243 year old specimen has been found in the Boundary Waters Canoe Area of MN.
 [1973 - US Forest Service Report] Voyager's National Park in Northern Minnesota is home, as of 2018, to the current Champion Jack Pine in the United States with a height of 73 feet and a trunk girth of almost seven feet.